abhijeetmaharana02/Superstore-Dashboard-using-Power-BI/README.md

 ✔ Total Quantity Sold: 22K
 ✔ Average Delivery Time: 4 Days

-🧾 Key Insights
+🔑 Key Insights

-Insight Area                  	Details
-Sales by Payment Mode	          Cash on Delivery contributes the highest share followed by Online and Card payments Top Product Categories	        Office Supplies, Technology, and Furniture drive majority of sales Sales Trend by Month & Year	    Shows seasonal patterns and year-on-year growth Profit Trend by Month & Year	  Highlights profitability fluctuations across months Sales by Segment              	Consumer segment leads, followed by Corporate and Home Office Sales by Ship Mode	            Standard shipping brings the highest sales volume Sales by State (Geo-Map)	      Visual distribution of sales & profit across U.S. states Sales by Sub-Category          	Phones, Chairs, and Binders are the top-performing items
+Cash on Delivery (COD) is the most used payment mode, followed by Online and Card payments.
+Office Supplies, Technology, and Furniture are the top categories contributing to total sales.
+Phones, Chairs, and Binders are the most profitable sub-categories.
+Consumer segment generates the highest sales, followed by Corporate and Home Office.
+Standard Shipping accounts for the majority of orders, while Same-Day has the lowest share.
+Sales and Profit trend increases significantly towards the end of the year, especially in November and December.
+Geographic analysis shows that certain U.S. states contribute disproportionately high sales and profit, allowing targeted decision-making.
+Overall performance shows healthy revenue growth with positive profit margins across segments and categories.

 🎯 Business Purpose
 The dashboard is designed to support data-driven decision making by helping business teams: